 Introduction

-Hunger crises are increasing in frequency and severity in many parts of the world.
+Even before COVID-19, hunger crises are increasing in frequency and severity in many parts of the world.
 Identifying the scale and scope of these crises in a timely and accurate fashion is essential for providing food aid and organizing humanitarian responses to mitigate the long-run effects of food insecurity.
 Without timely identification to target the vulnerable population, food aid often fails to arrive in the areas in time where the assistance is needed the most (Barrett and Headey 2014).
 One of the many reasons that prevent building a successful early warning system is that data are scarce, and data collection is costly (Hutchinson 1991).
 The data gap hinders efforts to effectively target the population in need and calls for the use of data and methods that are cost-effective and accurate.

-Currently, governments, donors, and NGOs in the sub-Saharan Africa region often rely the Integrated Food Security Phase Classification System (IPC) for early warning.
+Currently, governments, donors, and NGOs in sub-Saharan Africa often rely on the Integrated Food Security Phase Classification System (IPC) for early warning.
 The IPC uses a Delphic system that requires detailed on-the-ground data and is updated quarterly for each livelihood zone.
-The lack of spatial details in prediction scope makes it difficult to identify specific villages within livelihood zones that might be at risk of hunger in the near term.
+The lack of spatial granularity in prediction scope makes it difficult to identify specific villages within livelihood zones that might be at risk of hunger in the near term.

 The recent increase in available data on geography, weather, and market price for food staples provides us with the opportunity to predict food security more frequently at a finer geographic level.
 The use of remotely sensed data to predict socio-economic outcomes is growing rapidly.
 Nightlights data (Chen and Nordhaus 2011; Henderson et al. 2012) can serve as a proxy for economic activity, but variations in the nightlight intensity are too low in remote rural or better off urban areas to detect any substantial changes in economic outcomes.
 Mobile phone data (Blumenstock, Cadamuro, and On (2015); Steele et al., 2017) also hold potential for identifying economic outcomes and are more frequent and less expensive than census surveys.
 However, geocodes are often limited to cell towers, and the biases associated with using relying on cell phone-sourced information to infer population statistics are as of yet, not well understood.
 Very high-resolution satellite imagery is becoming cheaper, but the lack of labeled data in the imageries makes it challenging to extract structured information from the raw images (Engstrom et al., 2017; Donaldson and Storeygard, 2016).
 Recent studies using a Convolutional Neural Network (CNN) and transfer learning (Jean et al., 2016; Babenko et al. 2017) make promising progress utilizing the information in satellite imageries.
 These models can explain up to 60% - 75% of the variation at the village level wealth and consumption measures in several sub-Saharan Africa countries.
 However, the reliance on the information in the satellite imagery (specifically, building size, roof type, road conditions) limits its performance for time-varying development and humanitarian indicators.
 Head et al. (2017) find that the prediction performance of the Jean et al. method degrades quickly when applied to health and nutrition outcomes to no better than random guessing in some cases.
 The reliance on nightlight data in this approach also limits the prediction accuracy when applied in countries with different socioeconomic conditions.
 The external validity and interpretability of this deep-learning-based approach call for a method tailored for food security predictions.